Sewing isn’t my thing. Think goodness, the fidget blanket or busy blanket didn’t require me to actually use a sewing machine.

-Can’t have a busy blanket without a little bit of vintage pom pom fringe.
+You can’t have a busy blanket without a touch of vintage pom-pom fringe.

-The past two months Mom’s Alzheimer’s has been rapidly progressing.
-For the past two years since her time in the hospital the changes have been really slow, until now.
+For the past two months, Mom’s Alzheimer’s has been rapidly progressing.
+For the past two years since her time in the hospital, the changes have been really slow, until now.

-I spent a week with my parents and now I have a better understanding of what Dad goes through every day.
-He has Hospice two half days a week and hired help 4 half days a week.
+I spent a week with my parents and now I better understand what Dad goes through daily.
+He has Hospice two half days a week and hired help four half days a week.
 So every day, but one, there is a helper there for 5 hours a day.

-Yep, I took just a few photos around the farm.
+Yep, I took just a few photos of the farm.
 I couldn’t resist the rusty barbed wire.

 I will be going to Arkansas every month for at least a week at a time.
 The drive is 7 hours each way.
 That doesn't bother me, I don't mind driving or traveling by myself.
-The JTS was in the Army for 27 years so I'm pretty darn independent.
-When I'm in Arkansas he's home holding down the fort.
+The JTS was in the Army for 27 years, so I'm pretty independent.
+When I'm in Arkansas, he's home holding down the fort.
 Thanks honey.

 Had you guys heard of a busy blanket or fidget blanket?
 Leave a comment please.
 I read them all although sometimes I don't have time to respond to all of them.